Computer and Data Sciences Chair Vipin Chaudhary heads collaboration with Ohio State, Indiana and others to bring AI into daily life

 “Our leadership role in this grant demonstrates Case Western Reserve’s growing prominence as a leader in artificial intelligence research,” President Eric W. Kaler said.
 “I commend Professor Chaudhary for his efforts to ensure that AI can be applied more broadly to address global challenges.”

 The researchers at Ohio State, Case Western Reserve and Indiana University will operate the AI Institute for Intelligent Cyberinfrastructure with Computational Learning in the Environment (ICICLE).
-They’ll partner with a dozen other universities to work toward building the next generation of cyberinfrastructure necessary to bring AI to more people, in this farmers and wildlife managers, especially.
+They’ll partner with a dozen other universities to work toward building the next generation of cyberinfrastructure necessary to bring AI to more people, farmers and wildlife managers, especially.

 “Our researchers at the Case School of Engineering have been making great strides in working toward bring valuable artificial intelligence applications and solutions from idea to reality,” said Venkataramanan “Ragu” Balakrishnan, the Charles H. Phipps Dean of the Case School of Engineering.
 “This new National Science Foundation support will further enhance and expand the work of those dedicated scientists as they collaborate with partners in academia and in other fields.”